demonitize/TWCRundown/README.md

 - and, that your conputer follows Part 15 of the FCC Rules.
 (OPTIONAL.)

-Download the files from the (Releases Page)[https://github.com/TigerIS12024/TWCRundown/releases/tag/Scrolls]
+Download the files from the [Releases Page.](https://github.com/TigerIS12024/TWCRundown/releases/tag/Scrolls)